Installing the Solidity Compiler¶

 If you want to help developing Solidity, you should fork Solidity and add your personal fork as a second remote:

-We now have a “one button” script which installs all required external dependencies on macOS, Windows and on numerous Linux distros.
-This used to be a multi-step manual process, but is now a one-liner:
+We have a helper script which installs all required external dependencies on macOS, Windows and on numerous Linux distros.

 Or, on Windows: